Yale Center for Teaching and Learning

 Understanding Generative AI

-Generative AI tools operate on programs called large language models.
-(The technology that underlies image and coding tools is also referred to by LLM.)
+Generative AI tools operate on programs called large language models (LLM).
 LLMs are programmed by being fed large bodies of text (e.g. the entire internet) and trained to predict the most relevant sequence of words in response to a prompt.
 As a result, they can draw on a vast database of human knowledge, and their responses reflect the biases and limitations of the material they are trained on.
 Put differently, generative AI produces text by calculating the probability that it will be relevant to the prompt a user has submitted.
 As a result, the responses produced by generative AI tools tend to reflect consensus understandings, including any biases and inaccuracies that inform those positions.

-Because generative AI predicts words based on probabilities, they are not capable of original thought.
-They are best at responding to prompts that require less creativity, like summarizing information, solving problems whose answers are already known, or supporting one position among alternative theories or approaches.
+Because generative AI predicts words based on probabilities, they mostly produce oversimiplified or generic outputs.
+They are best at responding to prompts to summarize information and solve problems whose answers are already known, or supporting one position among alternative theories or approaches.
 But AI tools can generate new ideas by combining existing knowledge in new ways, and users can submit follow-ups that prompt the bot to incorporate additional ideas into an existing response or to revise it for greater complexity.

 • Ask the program to write a response to one of the assignments from your class.